Opportunity Profile

 STUDENT SUCCESS

-- The University of Alabama students raised 326,644 pounds of food, enough to provide more than 272,000 meals to West Alabamians struggling with food insecurity, during the 30th annual Beat Auburn Beat Hunger food drive.
+• University of Alabama students raised 431,120 pounds of food during the 31st annual Beat Auburn Beat Hunger food drive.

 STUDENT COMMUNITY